Hannah, 20, gives our 50,000 young members a voice in trustee decisions and discussions.

-She has been a Rainbow, a Brownie, a Guide, a member of The Senior Section and a Young Leader for a Rainbow unit in Linlithgow.
-She currently volunteers as Assistant Leader for a Rainbow unit in Edinburgh.
-She also chairs Polaris, Girlguiding Scotland’s Youth Forum.
+She has been a Rainbow, a Brownie, a Guide, a member of The Senior Section and a young leader for a Rainbow unit in Linlithgow.
+She currently volunteers as assistant leader for a Rainbow unit in Edinburgh.
+She also chairs Girlguiding Scotland’s Youth Forum.

-Her involvement with guiding has seen her travel as far afield as Sweden – for the 22nd World Scout Jamboree in 2011 – and Peru, where she ran training sessions in 2014 to help local guiding units recruit new members.
+Her involvement with guiding has seen her travel as far afield as Sweden for the 22nd World Scout Jamboree and Peru, where she ran training sessions to help local units recruit new members.

-She’s now got her sights set on her Queen’s Guide Award and volunteers as a Girlguiding Scotland Peer Educator – helping other girls explore issues such as body image and self-esteem.
+She’s now got her sights set on her Queen’s Guide Award and volunteers as a peer educator – helping other girls explore issues such as body image and self-esteem.

 What has been the impact of Hannah’s guiding journey on the rest of her life?